ronak0808/music/README.md

-# music
+# musicplayer
-i have devloped a music player still the work has to be done..
-Since it was made by me in 24hrs national level hackathon .With the  help of html css and javascript.
+I devloped a music player with , Since it was made by me in 24hrs hackathon , still the work has to be done .With the  help of HTML CSS and Javascript.